-The LM43600-Q1 synchronous buck converter employs peak current mode control topology.
+The LM43601-Q1 synchronous buck converter employs peak current mode control topology.
 A voltage feedback loop is used to get accurate DC voltage regulation by adjusting the peak current command based on voltage offset.
-The peak inductor current is sensed from the HS switch and compared to the peak current to control the ON time of the HS switch.
+The peak inductor current is sensed from the HS switch and compared to the peak current to control the ON-time of the HS switch.
 The voltage feedback loop is internally compensated, which allows for fewer external components, makes it easy to design, and provides stable operation with almost any combination of output capacitors.
 The regulator operates with fixed switching frequency in continuous conduction mode (CCM) and discontinuous conduction mode (DCM).
-At very light load, the LM43600-Q1 operates in PFM to maintain high efficiency, and the switching frequency decreases with reduced load current.
+At very light load, the LM43601-Q1 will operate in PFM to maintain high efficiency and the switching frequency will decrease with reduced load current.